-The Premier Gateway NHS was developed based on the Regional NHS.
-It was refined based on site specific study.
-All natural heritage features identified through the characterization process of the project have been included within the PG NHS, with the exception of the cattail marsh to the northeast of the Steeles/Trafalgar intersection.
-This wetland was characterized in more detail and its boundary surveyed in October 2016, as it may be proposed for removal and compensation elsewhere.
-If it is to be compensated for, it should be replaced at an area ratio of at least 1:1.
-It should also be replaced as a Cattail marsh, preferably within the subject area, contiguous with the PG NHS.
-See Section 2.5.2 for more information on this wetland, as well as Appendix E. If it is to be retained in situ, the wetland is to be protected with 15m buffers.
-The water balance of the wetland must be retained from pre to post construction.
+The removal of the cattail marsh to the northeast of the Steeles/Trafalgar intersection is currently not supported by O.Reg.
+162/06 and Conservation Halton policies.
+This wetland was characterized in more detail and its boundary surveyed in October 2016.
+If it is to be compensated for, it must be demonstrated that the wetland form and function can be successfully replicated elsewhere in the subject area as an enhancement to the proposed PG NHS.
+For instance, the feature should be replaced at an area ratio of at least 1:1, as a Cattail marsh, and the water balance of the wetland must be retained from pre to post development.
+Section 2.5.2 provides more information on this wetland, as well as Appendix E. If it is to be retained in situ, the wetland is to be protected with 30 m buffers, unless identified otherwise during the future Subwatershed Impact Study (SIS).
 The final HDF classification has identified the HDF in this vicinity (HT-2b-4) as 'conservation'.
 As such, the management of the wetland and the HDF should be established based upon the integrated function of both features.
+The downstream connection of the HDF must be maintained.